davidsbond/blog/content/posts/creating-kafka-consumers-in-golang.md

 ---
 layout: post
-title:  "Golang: Implementing kafka consumers using sarama-cluster"
+title:  "Go: Implementing kafka consumers using sarama-cluster"
 date:   2018-08-22
-tags: golang kafka sarama cluster sarama-cluster tutorial
+tags:
+    - golang
+    - kafka
+    - sarama
+    - cluster
+    - sarama-cluster
+    - tutorial
 ---

-### Introduction
+## Introduction

 Nowadays it seems as though more and more companies are using event-based architectures to provide communication between services across various domains.
 [Confluent](http://confluent.io/) maintain a [huge list](https://cwiki.apache.org/confluence/display/KAFKA/Powered+By) of companies actively using [Apache Kafka](https://kafka.apache.org/), a high performance messaging system and the subject of this post.